Advice to Conscientious Objectors Facing Selective Service Registration

 An Important Decision

-In the United States, an 18th birthday can be a great milestone in the lives of young men.
+In the United States, an 18th birthday can be a great milestone in the lives of young people.
 They legally become adults, and are granted the rights and responsibilities that come with this distinction.
-One of the first decisions that these young men must make concerns draft registration.
+One of the first decisions that young men and anyone assigned male at birth must make concerns draft registration.
 For many, this decision is automatic, and they register with Selective Service without giving it a second thought.
 For others, however, this could be the biggest decision in their young lives.
-These young men, who might think of themselves as conscientious objectors, must decide whether to surrender their principles and register, or follow their conscience and become subject to the penalties and possible punishments levied on non-registrants.
+These young people, who might think of themselves as conscientious objectors, must decide whether to surrender their principles and register, or follow their conscience and become subject to the penalties and possible punishments levied on non-registrants.

 What is Selective Service Registration?

-All men born after January 1, 1963 must, by law, register with the Selective Service System (SSS) within 30 days of their 18th birthday.
+All people assigned male at birth who were born after January 1, 1963 must, by law, register with the Selective Service System (SSS) within 30 days of their 18th birthday.
 At this time, women are not required to register, though this could change in the future.
-Selective Service law also states that a registrant must keep an updated mailing address on file with the SSS until his 26th birthday.
+(As of this update, there is legislation in Congress right now (Fall 2022) to expand registration to all people.)
+Selective Service law also states that a registrant must keep an updated mailing address on file with the SSS until their 26th birthday.
 Those who decide not to register are committing a felony punishable with a prison sentence of up to five years and/or a fine of up to $250,000.
 Although the potential punishment is fierce, there has not been a conviction since 1985.
 Even up to 1985, the government would give non-registrants several chances to register before pursuing prosecution.
 However, there are several automatic penalties applied to non-registrants.

-There are many reasons why young men do not register with the Selective Service System.
-Selective Service registration puts your name on a list of over twelve million young men.
+There are many reasons why young people do not register with the Selective Service System.
+Selective Service registration puts your name on a list of over twelve million young people.
 In the event of an active draft, it is this list that will be used to determine who will be drafted.
-Since there is no legal way to register as a conscientious objector, there is no legal way to differentiate oneself from the list of men that the government says are willing to fight and kill for their country.
+Since there is no legal way to register as a conscientious objector, there is no legal way to differentiate oneself from the list of people that the government says are willing to fight and kill for their country.

-Some young men do not register because of the political implications of the Selective Service System.
+Some people do not register because of the political implications of the Selective Service System.
 Draft registration in its current form was instituted in 1980 as one of President Jimmy Carter’s answers to the Soviet invasion of Afghanistan.
 The list of registrants was, and is, intended to send a message of civilian readiness in support of U.S. military policy.
 As recently as 1994, President Clinton reaffirmed the political implications of draft registration, calling it a “hedge against unseen threats” and a means of showing “U.S. resolve” to “potential enemies”.
-Some young men who disagree with United States’ foreign policy can not register and participate in sending a message of military readiness to the world.
+Some people who disagree with United States’ foreign policy can not, in good conscience, register and participate in sending a message of military readiness to the world.

 Should I register?

 Whether or not to register is a decision that only you can make.
 However, it may be helpful to talk to your parents, religious leaders or a draft counselor.
-You can find a draft counselor through your religious body’s peace organization or by contacting the Center on Conscience & War or another peace organization listed on the back of the pamphlet.
+You can find a draft counselor through your religious body’s peace organization or by contacting the Center on Conscience & War or another peace organization.
 In the end, though, no matter what advice you get, it is your decision to make.

 One crucial factor to consider is higher education.
-If you are planning on attending an institution of higher education anytime in your life, you need to understand that if you do not register with Selective Service, you will be ineligible for federal financial aid.
-Over twenty five states have similar restrictions on student financial aid and admission to a state institutions of higher learning.
+If you are planning on attending an institution of higher education anytime in your life, you need to understand that if you do not register with Selective Service, you may be ineligible for state financial aid.
+As of August 2021, federal financial aid eligibility is no longer dependent upon Selective Service registration, however, about twenty five states have restrictions on student financial aid and admission to a state institutions of higher learning.

 While there is some money for non-registrants available, the sources are limited.
-If you are considering continuing your education, and you do not plan on registering, it is important to contact the Center, or a similar organization, for support and information.
+If you are considering continuing your education, and you do not plan on registering, it is important to contact us or a similar organization for support and information.
 Finally, remember that once you turn 26, there is no turning back, as the Selective Service will no longer allow you to register.

 What should I do if I register?